WNVissie/BurgundyRoster/README.md

 # Employee Shift Roster Management System

+**Note:** Authentication is currently disabled for most API endpoints during testing.
+Only login and Google OAuth endpoints require credentials for now.
+JWT tokens will be required for all endpoints after testing is complete.

+**.gitignore:** The repository includes a .gitignore file configured for both Python (backend) and Node/React (frontend) environments.
+This ensures that unnecessary files (e.g., venv, node_modules, logs, build artifacts) are excluded from version control.

+**Documentation:** The database schema and API documentation have been updated to match the actual implementation.
+Please refer to `design_document.md` and `API_DOCUMENTATION.md` for the latest details on models and endpoints.

 A comprehensive web application for managing employee shifts, schedules, and workforce analytics with role-based access control and Google OAuth authentication.

 ## 🚀 Features